link-daniel/link.github.io/biography.md

 permalink: /biography/
 ---

-Link Daniel is a German-American artist, scientist and architect.
-He is the founder and early-stage investor of Network.
-Link graduated from the London School of Economics and is an alumni of Harvard University.
-In New York and London, he advised some of the world’s leading funds and was named a Young Scholar at the Institute for New Economic Thinking.
+Link Daniel is a German-American artist, scientist, and architect.
+He is the founder and early-stage investor of Network, a company developing neurotechnology to advance human cognition and freedom.
+He also serves as managing director at Numenor.

-At the Harvard Kennedy School, he co-founded a non-profit at the intersection of governance & technology and he also briefly worked at the United Nations.
-After graduate school, he joined the Thiel network and accelerated the growth of early-stage technology startups in California.
-At Stanford, he pursued independent research on cryptography, neuroscience and longevity.
+Daniel holds degrees in financial history, political philosophy, and economics from the London School of Economics and is a Harvard University alumnus.
+A self-taught programmer, he has advised leading funds in New York and London and was named a Young Scholar at the Institute for New Economic Thinking.

-Link is a self-taught programmer and has degrees in financial history, political philosophy and economics.
-He is an investor and builder of early stage tech startups.
-Link Daniel is the founder and early-stage investor of Network and managing director at Numenor.
-Network creates neurotechnology for the frontier of the mind and tools for people to become free.
+At Harvard Kennedy School, he co-founded a nonprofit focused on governance and technology and briefly worked at the United Nations.
+After graduate school, he joined the Thiel network, accelerating early-stage technology startups in California.
+He later conducted independent research at Stanford in neuroscience and longevity.
+Daniel continues to build technologies that push the boundaries of human potential.

 <br>
 <br>